ShowMeBillyJo/xp-logbook/README.md

 # XP Logbook

-A Google Sheets implementation of an experience point logbook, suitable for tracking tabletop roleplaying games and other systems of multi-part progression.
+A Google Sheets implementation of an experience point logbook, suitable for tracking advancement in roleplaying games and other systems of episodic progression.

 ## To-Do